Anthony Rizzo Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.5 K/9, the fourth-best in MLB.
+- The White Sox pitching staff ranks fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The White Sox have a 4.75 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.70).

-- White Sox pitchers combine to allow 85 total home runs at a rate of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to allow 86 total home runs at a clip of 1.4 per game (second-most in baseball).

-- In his last outing on Wednesday against the Los Angeles Angels, the right-hander went five innings, giving up three earned runs while surrendering four hits.
+- The righty last pitched on Wednesday against the Los Angeles Angels, when he tossed four innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.